 Press information about a broker can be helpful in a broker assessment, and if it comes from financial press associations, this can be even better.
 Forums, on the other hand, tend to be less reliable.
 Positive opinions might be expressed about payments, while negative contributions usually come down to personal misjudgements in trading or lack of market experience.

-Experienced brokers or brokers who have already received awards such as ‘Best Crypto Provider’ will garner attention in the press.
+Experienced brokers or brokers who have already received awards such as ‘Best Crypto Trading Platform’ will garner attention in the press.
 Many brokers link to media coverage on their website.
-Please take advantage of this opportunity to gain an overview of the current media coverage of the broker and the awards they have won.
+Please take advantage of this opportunity to gain an overview of the current media coverage they got the awards they have won.

 If a broker has received an award in the past, it’s still worth seeing if they have any more recent awards.
 These awards are essential and help brokers to build trust with their customers.
 Various crypto companies will subject brokers to a test and give annual titles and awards for Crypto trading.
 They will regularly scrutinise platforms, broker support services and security.
 Awards are certainly a good verometer of assessing a broker – brokers will typically list any awards they have won on their website.